HikmatullahShirzad/HikmatullahShirzad.github.io/game.md

 #	controls:
 #		Using th arrow keys to aim at the goal
 #		click on the spacebar to shoot the ball
-#winning: the player has to socre 5 points before using all of his chances gave to him
+#winning: the player has to socre 5 points before using all of his chances gave to the player
 #losing: if the player scores less than 5 points in the chances gave to the player the player will lose the game